awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 # Encryption of Data at Rest for Amazon Elasticsearch Service<a name="encryption-at-rest"></a>

 Amazon ES domains offer encryption of data at rest, a security feature that helps prevent unauthorized access to your data\.
-The feature uses AWS Key Management Service \(AWS KMS\) to store and manage your encryption keys\.
-If enabled, it encrypts the following aspects of a domain:
+The feature uses AWS Key Management Service \(AWS KMS\) to store and manage your encryption keys and the Advanced Encryption Standard algorithm with 256\-bit keys \(AES\-256\) to perform the encryption\.
+If enabled, the feature encrypts the following aspects of a domain:
 + Indices
-+ Automated snapshots
 + Elasticsearch logs
 + Swap files
 + All other data in the application directory
++ Automated snapshots

 The following are *not* encrypted when you enable encryption of data at rest, but you can take additional steps to protect them:
 + Manual snapshots: Currently, you can't use KMS master keys to encrypt manual snapshots\.
 You can, however, use [server\-side encryption with S3\-managed keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) to encrypt the bucket that you use as a snapshot repository\.
 For instructions, see [Registering a Manual Snapshot Repository](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory)\.